websemantics/linux.js/README.md

       / /    / //  |/ / / / /|   / __  / /\__ \
      / /____/ // /|  / /_/ //   |_/ /_/ /___/ /
     /_____/___/_/ |_/\____//_/|_(_)____//____/
-    Running OS in a browser,
+    Operating System in a browser,

 ```
 > Enhanced user experiences, documentation and more examples for the awesome [jor1k](https://github.com/s-macke/jor1k) project.